CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 We will learn how to create bar charts for **categorical** data and histograms for **numeric** data.
 For this purpose, the following examples make use of the same source, the [**Vancouver Trees**](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset.

 Bar charts and histograms have been built with [Chart.js](https://www.chartjs.org), a very simple external library.
 In the previous guide we used [Airship](https://carto.com/airship/) to build a histogram widget.
-In this case, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.
+Airship comes with a built-in histogram widgets you can use directly with CARTO VL, which are connected to the map automatically and are also very easy to configure.
+However, in this case, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.

 ### Histogram expressions